rlindeque42/misinformation_in_social_media/README.md

 ## Dataset Generation

 Dataset generation occurs in the dataset folder.

 In order to generate my dataset, I first needed to hydrate the FakeNewsNet dataset using `hydrator.py` file given by the creators (https://github.com/KaiDMML/FakeNewsNet).
 I adjusted this to it then hydrate the ANTIVax dataset (https://github.com/sakibsh/ANTiVax).

-These datasets were then combined.
-Next, I cleaned the datasets as specificed in *Section 3.1* using the `clean_tweets.py` file.
-Finally I combined the 2 datasets into 1 called `fake_news.csv` in the `dataset_combiner.py` file.
+Next, I cleaned the datasets as specificed in *Section 3.1* using the `clean_tweets.py` file and finally I combined the 2 datasets into 1 called `fake_news.csv`.

 ## Running Experiments